 The lawsuit alleges that Denon made no effort to distinguishfeatures or functionality and that the Heos speakers infringe at least four Sonos patents.
-Sonos’s 258-page court filing goes into significant detail explaining how Denon’s products are merely imitations of Sonos’s products.
+Sonos’s 258-page court filing goes into significant detail explaining how Denon’s product Read the rest

 San Diego – Three companies have filed a patent lawsuit against 20th Century Fox claiming that a hologram of Homer Simpson from The Simpsons used during the 2014 San Diego Comic-Con infringed its patented system that projects 3D images.
 The plaintiffs in the case are Alki David’s Hologram USA, Musion Das Hologram and Uwe Maass.
 This is not the first time Hologram USA has sued.
 Previously, Hologram USA targeted a Michael Jackson hologram that was projected at the Billboard Music Awards.